shopware/docs/resources/accessibility/storefront/index.md

 ## How core accessibility improvements are released

 Accessibility improvements are rolled out in regular minor releases, similar to other improvements or bug-fixes.
-We implement all accessibility improvements in the current major version `6.6.x` and also `6.5.x`.
+We implement all accessibility improvements in the current major version `6.6.x` and its minor versions.
 There is no large "accessibility release" planned that ships all accessibility improvements at once.

 ## How to deal with breaking accessibility changes